 - Ensure your speakers all have a phone headset as well as a computer headset/mic

-- When planning to simulcast audio via teleconference and VoIP using universal integrated audio, I’ve seen two things happen – either the producer forgets to set up the integration ahead of time or the integration becomes unlinked to the room (usually due to gremlins running amok on the platform’s servers).
-Linking or re-linking the universal audio integration takes at least 15 minutes once everyone is out of the room and the room is closed.
-So, if you’ve just logged in to your pre-conference and realize this has happened, you may not have time to kick everyone out, re-link it and wait.
-Therefore, simply have your speakers call into the phone line and turn on their computer mics – speaking into both at the same time will accomplish the simulcast.
+- When planning to simulcast audio via teleconference and VoIP using universal voice (integrated audio), I’ve seen two things happen – either the producer forgets to set up the integration ahead of time, the integration becomes unlinked, or the feature fails to connect.
+If the failure is not due to an outage on the teleconferencing provider side, simply link or re-link the connection and continue.
+If the failure is not easily remedied, have your speakers call into the phone line and turn on their computer mics – speaking into both at the same time will accomplish the simulcast in a pinch.

 - Confirm that your speakers all have a cell phone available